- Should I take a multi-vitamin?

 For more information on a quick and healthy breakfast, log onto the following websites:

 If you need some help planning a healthy breakfast contact our nutritionist, Karin Palmer, RD, LD, CDE.
 We offer this service to our students.
-You can make an appointment with her by contacting the student health center at 216-397-4349, or e-mail her at email@example.com.
+You can make an appointment with her by contacting the Student Health and Wellness Center at 216-397-4349, or e-mail her at email@example.com.

 A. Fiber is found in plant foods such as grains (breads, cereal and pasta) and fruits and vegetables.
 Fiber is the part of plant foods that is indigestible and therefore has no caloric value.